zachvalenta/jvns.ca/content/post/2016-10-16-whats-devops.markdown

 ### ideas & practices that are part of devops

-* you should integrate development and operations together
+* you should integrate development and operations together (or: you should stop breaking dev and ops apart (thanks tef))
 * operations experts should have a hand in leading **systems design and architecture**, not just be handed finished systems to run
 * when things go wrong, run blameless postmortems